-More on Multi-Chamber Technology
+More Information on Multi-Chamber Technology

-Multi-chamber melting furnaces mainly consist of two or three chambers according to the scrap type and the furnace charging method.
-While contaminated scrap (ingots, T-bars, thick gauge scrap) is melted inside the scrap chamber(s), the melting chamber carries out the process of furnace heating.
-Molten metal is transferred to the scrap chamber continuously, maintaining temperature homogeneity and finest quality alloying.
-With the use of a vortex well, the furnace is capable of processing chips and small-sized scrap.
+Depending on the type of scrap and the method of furnace charging, multi-chamber melting furnaces typically have two or three chambers.
+While contaminated scrap (ingots, T-bars, thick gauge scrap) is melted inside the scrap chamber, the melting chamber heats up the furnace (s).
+The continuous transfer of molten metal to the scrap chamber ensures temperature uniformity and the highest alloying quality.
+The use of a vortex well allows the furnace to process chips and small scrap.

 Scrap is loaded onto the balcony of the scrap chamber in multi-chamber melting furnaces via the bottom-retracted charging machine.
 The chamber then pyrolyzes the scrap in a very low O2 environment for 20 to 25 minutes, depending on the scrap type and level of contamination.
 After the process, the pyrolyzed gas is collected and transferred to the front of the melting chamber’s main burners to be burned for extra energy.
 This results in a more environmentally friendly process as well as energy recovery.